sourmash-bio/sourmash/doc/command-line.md

 subcommands via `sourmash scripts`.

-In order to use a plugin with sourmash, you will need to use `pip` or `conda` to install the plug in the same environment that sourmash is installed in.
+In order to use a plugin with sourmash, you will need to use `pip` or `conda` to install the plugin the same environment that sourmash is installed in.

 In the future, we will include a list of available sourmash plugins in the documentation, and also provide a way to list available plugins.

-You can list all detected plugins with `sourmash info -v`.
+You can list all installed plugins with `sourmash info -v`.